 Freon (R22) has been phased out of being manufactured since 2010, and finally banned in 2020.
 Air Conditioning Systems are still functioning with the same principles of heat transfer, but now use primarily R410a refrigerant (in residential HVAC systems) While the freon reference in this post is dated, the process is still valid and valuable for homeowners researching low refrigerant in their A/C.

 As we eventually get into spring and summer, and air conditioners across Indiana again get fired up we will get hundreds of phone calls from customers whose A/C’s won’t keep up.
 A very common diagnosis for air conditioners that can’t keep up is low refrigeration.
-Before you give the go-ahead to your HVAC professional to “charge” the system, which is the term used to refill to the appropriate level, there are a few things you need to know.
+Before you give the go-ahead to your HVAC company to “charge” the system, which is the term used to refill to the appropriate level, there are a few things you need to know about HVAC Freon.

 R22 which is commonly known as freon was the most prominent refrigerant in use until a few years ago when the EPA mandated production be stopped.
 In it’s place R410a (Puron) refrigerant has taken over as the primary refrigeration used.
 Once you know the type, the HVAC professional should be able to give at least a range of estimate on how the system is on refrigerant.